taigaio/taiga-back/README.md

 python manage.py sample_data
 ```

-**IMPORTANT: Taiga only runs with python 3.5+**

 Initial auth data: admin/123123

-If you want a complete environment for production usage, you can try the taiga bootstrapping
-scripts https://github.com/taigaio/taiga-scripts (warning: alpha state).
-All the information about the different installation methods (production, development, vagrant, docker...) can be found here http://taigaio.github.io/taiga-doc/dist/#_installation_guide.
+All the information about the different installation methods can be found here https://taigaio.github.io/taiga-doc/dist/#installation-guide.